xiaoyunyang/xiaoyunyang.github.io/content/post/programming/ui-state-modeling-using-finite-state-machine.md

 | Suggestions     | - A dropdown containing matched locations                                                     | dropdown containing matched locations from the server   | DISAMBIGUATION                       |
 | GpsSearchButton | - A button to trigger location search by GPS                                                  | N/A                                                       | LOADING                              |

-By delegating the implementation of the state-specific output to the these components, we are able to transform `<LocationSearch>` into a system of loosely-coupled components that are coordinated via the UI State.
+By delegating the implementation of the state-specific output to these components, we are able to transform `<LocationSearch>` into a system of loosely-coupled components that are coordinated via the UI State.
 We are encapsulating the FSM in `<LocationSearch>`, in the sense that the parent component `<LocationSearch>` does not know anything about the implementation of the UI state in this component.

 Now we've defined the states and the output of each state, we are going to specify the state transitions.